omnistreams/omnistreams-spec/wire-protocol.md

 ```

 Control messages allow a convenient out-of-band communication channel for
-the Multiplexer, Control messages are not tied to any specific stream.
+the Multiplexer.
+Control messages are not tied to any specific stream.
 Like stream creation metadata, control messages operate on byte arrays and
 the application is responsible for encoding/decoding.